 The "AI" angle here isn't just marketing speak.
 Google's leveraging machine learning to optimize which viewers see these non-skippable units, theoretically serving them to audiences most likely to engage with the brand message.
 It's the same predictive targeting that powers Google's search ads, now applied to forcing people to watch your commercial.

 For advertisers, this solves a real problem.
 Skippable ads might be cheaper, but they're also largely ignored - industry data suggests most viewers bail within five seconds.
 Non-skippable formats guarantee message delivery, which matters when you're trying to build brand awareness rather than drive immediate clicks.
-That's why and other platforms have also been pushing longer, less-skippable ad experiences.
+That's why Meta and other platforms have also been pushing longer, less-skippable ad experiences.